Categories

 Preparing for moving day is not much different

-• From preparing for other big life events.
+From preparing for other big life events.
 The more you prepare the smoother this transition will be.
-A common misconception when it comes to moving home is that if the move is small you needn’t prepare as much as you should with a large move.
+A common misconception for moving home is that if the move is small you needn’t prepare as much as you should with a large move.

-• To ensure your upcoming move is a smooth one we have prepared a list of tips that may be overlooked or not considered at all.
+To ensure your upcoming move is smooth we have prepared a list of tips that may or not considered at all.
 To learn more continue reading our tips for smooth moving day.

 Bill of Lading

-• Bill of lading is an official contract between he movers and customer.
-It details all of the legal terms of the move.
+Bill of lading is an official contract between he movers and customer.
+It details all the legal terms of the move.
 From the items being moved, to the rate charged.
-Your movers must show you this contract before your items are loaded onto the truck to destination.
+Your movers must show you this contract before we loaded your items onto the truck to destination.

-• Take a few minutes to thoroughly go over all of the terms discussed in the contract.
+Take a few minutes to go over all the terms discussed in the contract.
 Make sure they correspond with the terms of your original service order.

 Provide snacks

-• Whether you hired professional movers or doing it yourself, provide snacks and water for everyone who’s helping out.
+Whether you hired professional movers or doing it yourself, provide snacks and water for everyone who’s helping.
 Healthy snacks will keep everyone’s energy up and water will provide much needed hydration.

 Oversee packing process